 Action – multiple source

-ASAP monitor your A V C provider(s) progress in complying with the requirements to connect to the ecosystem by your ‘connect by’ date.
+before connection monitor your A V C provider(s) progress in complying with the requirements to connect to the ecosystem by your ‘connect by’ date.

 Action – single source

-confirm you can store your A V C view data in a digitally accessible mode by 31 October 2024
+before connection confirm you can store your A V C view data in a digitally accessible mode

-agree the method your A V C provider(s) will use to securely send your view data and the frequency by 31 October 2024.
+before connection agree the method your A V C provider(s) will use to securely send your view data and the frequency.

 The data you must provide to the ecosystem